PennChopMicrobiomeProgram/ZIBR/README.md

 The details of the statistical model are as follows:
 <img src="inst/image/zibr.png" width="600" align="center">

-The ZIBR model combines the logistic regression and beta regression in one model.
+The ZIBR model combines the logistic regression and Beta regression in one model.
 Each regression part includes random effects to account for correlations acorss time points.
-We call these two regressions in ZIBR model as logistic component and beta component.
+We call these two regressions in ZIBR model as logistic component and Beta component.
 These two components model two different aspects of the data.
 The logistic component models presence/absence of the microbe and Beta component models non-zero microbial abundance.

 Accordingly, we can test three biologically relevant null hypotheses:
 - ** H0: α_j = 0 ** This is to test the coefficients in the logistic component, if the covariates are associated with the bacterial taxon by affecting its presence or absence;
-- ** H0: β_j = 0 **  This is to test the coefficients in the beta component, if the taxon is associated with the covariates by showing different abundances;
+- ** H0: β_j = 0 **  This is to test the coefficients in the Beta component, if the taxon is associated with the covariates by showing different abundances;
-- ** H0: α_j = 0 and β_j = 0 for each covariate X_j and Z_j ** This is to joinly test the coefficients in both logistic and beta components, if the covariates affect the taxon both in terms of presence/absence and its non-zero abundance.
+- ** H0: α_j = 0 and β_j = 0 for each covariate X_j and Z_j ** This is to joinly test the coefficients in both logistic and Beta components, if the covariates affect the taxon both in terms of presence/absence and its non-zero abundance.

 ## Installation
 You can install our ZIBR package from Github